mdbtxt1

 616

-Appears instead of 666 in some early Greek manuscripts of the relevant passage of the Bible.
+Appears instead of 666 in Papyrus 115, the earliest known Greek manuscript of the relevant passage of the Bible (Revelation 13:18).
 For more, see the 666 page and in particular its gematria section.

 641